nthu-ga/pchtrees/README.md

 The code in this repository is made available under the same conditions as the original PCH code.

-Note that the code in this repository maskes use of a modified version of the TinyTOML parser by Thomas Marks under the MIT License (see LICENSE).
+This code make use of a modified version of the TinyTOML parser by Thomas Marks under the MIT License (see LICENSE).
 Link: https://github.com/archermarx/TinyTOML